 To ensure a high quality learning experience, I’m limiting numbers on the course to just 18.
 Book early to ensure a place – plus get the early-bird discount.

-Early Bird fee $410 (paid in full by 10 December 2018 for January course and 1 September for September 2019 course).
+Early Bird fee $410 (paid in full by 1 September for September 2019 course).
 Full course fee $465.
 A non-refundable deposit of $50 secures your registration and is deducted from the fees above.
 Further details on the registration form.

 Getting here – Chestnut Farm is 10 minutes from Ballarat railway station, which has a direct shuttle from Melbourne (Tullamarine) airport.
 We are 90 minutes west of central Melbourne on the national highway to Adelaide.